-Dr. Reynolds used several different drinking water intake values in her report.
-For default adult values, she used CTE and RME values of 1.227 and 3.092 L/day, respectively.
+In contrast, Dr. Reynolds used CTE and RME values of 1.227 and 3.092 L/day, respectively.
 According to Dr. Reynolds, these values are derived from the US EPA's Exposure Factors Handbook (2011).
-These values are less conservative than the values used in my Report and have since been updated by the US EPA (US EPA 2019).
+These values were updated by the US EPA in 2019 (US EPA 2019).
+I used the updated values, which are more conservative for adults and therefore would result in a more conservative exposure estimate for adults.

 Other values: For plaintiffs who were marines in training on Base, Dr. Reynolds used ATSDR (2017) values to estimate drinking water intake rates: 6 L/day for 3 days per week and 3.1 L/day for 4 days per week.
-The overall weighted value reported by Dr. Reynolds is 4.334 L/day5.
+The overall weighted value reported by Dr. Reynolds is 4.334 L/day (see, for example, pg.
+26 of the Expert Report of Dr. Reynolds).
 However, in at least one instance (Expert Report of Dr. Reynolds, pg.
-126), Dr. Reynolds assumed a plaintiff consumption rate of 6 L/day for 3 days per week and 3 L/day for 4 days per week, for an overall weighted value of 4.29 L/day.
-She does not provide justification for selecting one over the other.
+126), Dr. Reynolds assumed a plaintiff water consumption values of 6 L/day for 3 days per week and 3 L/day for 4 days per week, for an overall weighted value of 4.29 L/day.
+She does not provide justification for selecting one value over the other.

-For some plaintiffs, Dr. Reynolds relied on US Army Field Manuals (FM) for information on water intakes associated with light and heavy activity to derive additional water intake values of 5.21 L/day and 8.52 L/day.
+For some plaintiffs, Dr. Reynolds relied on US Army Field Manuals for information on water intakes associated with light and heavy activity to derive additional water intake values of 5.21 L/day and 8.52 L/day.
+According to Dr. Reynolds (Expert Report, pg.
+6): "FM [Field Manual] ingestion values were selected as recommended for a moderate temperature day in a tropical environment with temperatures exceeding 80°F and with differentiation between light and heavy activities.
+FM 1957-1983 defines light activities as desk work, guard/kitchen duties while heavy activities included forced marches, entrenching or route marches with heavy loads, or wearing protective clothing."